wangyuanhao/optimization_method_course_webpage/_pages/about.md

   - /about/
   - /about.html
 ---
-<span style="color: rgba(0,0,128,0.9);">This course *Optimization Methods* is oreinted for graduate students from applied statistics at the department of mathematics, Jinan University. </span>
+This course *Optimization Methods* is oriented for graduate students from applied statistics at the department of mathematics, Jinan University.
+It emphasizes on theoretical understandings of modern optimization methods for data science, particularly the first-order methods,  since implemtentation is easily accessed via LLMs (e.g. DeepSeek, ChatGPT, e.t.c.).

  <a href="https://wangyuanhao.github.io" style="text-decoration:none;color:purple">**Instructor: Weiwen Wang(王伟文)**</a>